 Eleven nameless men, sent by Funny Valentine to retrieve the Corpse Parts from Johnny and Gyro.

-They share a Stand, Tatoo You!, which allows them to travel between each other's bodies, even if some of their number are dead.
+They share a Stand, Tatoo You!, named after an album by The Rolling Stones.
+It takes the shape of an expressionless face on the back of their heads and allows them to travel between each other's bodies, even if some of their numbers are dead.

 - Actually Four Mooks: Tatoo You! is a non-video game example of this trope.
 Well, eleven mooks would be more accurate in this case.

-- Anime Hair: The haircut itself is rather tame, but all of their hair (including facial hair) is detailed in a way that makes it look like they have newspaper clippings instead of hair.
+- Anime Hair: The haircut itself is rather tame, but all of their hair (including facial hair) is detailed in a way that makes it look like they have newspaper clippings there instead.

-- Hive Mind: Not much is known about their personality but they have an uncanny ability to act in unison.
+- Hive Mind: Not much is known about their personality, but they have an uncanny ability to act in unison.
+Even their horses step at the same cadence.

 - I Am Legion